Georgian Theatre Royal: Building work

 It is now fully restored, thanks to a funding campaign in May 2013 and seats 214.
 The final amount raised well exceeded the initial £122,500 expected, and they were able to undertake building work to create two bars, a new box office and update other facilities.
 In 2016, money bequeathed by Paul Iles allowed the theatre to renovate an existing building which is now used as the main youth theatre rehearsal space and known as The Paul Iles Learning Centre.

 Youth theatre

 The youth theatre at The Georgian Theatre Royal is run by former actor Aimee Shields and has between 130–150 students enrolled at any one time.
-They teach two main disciplines, (Acting and Musical Theatre) across three age groups, from 6 years to adult.
-They perform annually in the Auditorium and produce all shows in-house.
-The Youth Theatre also produces new works performed at the Edinburgh Fringe Festival, written by Shields.
-In 2018 they performed the award-winning new play "This Is Yorkshire" and in 2019 they are due to premier a new adaptation of an Oscar Wilde classic titled "Dorian Gray".
-The Youth Theatre was commission by English Heritage to perform new work at Richmond Castle for the centenary of Armistice Day on 11 November 2018 as part of "Richmond Remembers".
+They teach two main disciplines (acting and musical theatre) across three age groups, from 6 years to adult.
+They perform annually in the auditorium and produce all shows in-house.
+The youth theatre also produces new works performed at the Edinburgh Fringe Festival, written by Shields.
+In 2018 they performed the award-winning new play This Is Yorkshire and in 2019 they premiered a new adaptation of an Oscar Wilde classic titled Dorian Gray.
+The Youth Theatre was commissioned by English Heritage to perform new work at Richmond Castle for the centenary of Armistice Day on 11 November 2018 as part of "Richmond Remembers".